-You might have some ideas about life in Ireland and whilst we are sure that you will have a great time there may be moments when you experience culture shock.
-Culture shock is a term meaning the stress that can result from new situations and experiences.
+You might have some ideas about life in Ireland and whilst we are sure that you will have a great time there may be moments when you experience culture shock. from new situations and experiences.
 This can impact your wellbeing, enjoyment of the summer school and performance in class.
 Remember you can talk to International Office staff at any time if you need to.